Service Intervals

 The contents of this chapter are divided into the following sections:

-Show Service Intervals
+Showing Service Intervals

 This section describes how to show the service intervals for a service item.
+To do so, please proceed as follows:

 • Select from the table the service item for which you want to show the service intervals.